dongjunnn/tp/docs/UserGuide.md

 * Edits the contact at the specified `INDEX`.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
 * You can remove all the contact's tags by typing `t/` without specifying any tags after it.
 * You can remove existing social media profiles by providing a '-' as input (e.g., `dc/-` to remove Discord handle).